oap-project/gazelle_plugin/docs/OAP-User-Guide.md

 ### Building OAP
 We have a pre-built OAP, you can download [OAP-0.6.1 for Spark 2.4.4 jar](https://github.com/Intel-bigdata/OAP/releases/download/v0.6.1-spark-2.4.4/oap-0.6.1-with-spark-2.4.4.jar) to your working node and put the OAP jar to your working directory such as `/home/oap/jars/`.
 If you’d like to build OAP from source code, please refer to [Developer Guide](Developer-Guide.md) for the detailed steps.
 ### Spark Configurations for OAP
-Users usually test and run Spark SQL or scala scripts in Spark Shell which launches Spark applications on YRAN with ***client*** mode.
+Users usually test and run Spark SQL or Scala scripts in Spark Shell which launches Spark applications on YRAN with ***client*** mode.
 In this section, we will start with Spark Shell then introduce other use scenarios.

 Before you run ` . $SPARK_HOME/bin/spark-shell `, you need to configure Spark for OAP integration.
 You need to add or update the following configurations in the Spark configuration file `$SPARK_HOME/conf/spark-defaults.conf` on your working node.

 ```
 spark.sql.extensions              org.apache.spark.sql.OapExtensions
 spark.files                       /home/oap/jars/oap-0.6.1-with-spark-2.4.4.jar     # absolute path of OAP jar on your working node
-spark.executor.extraClassPath     ./oap-0.6-with-spark-2.4.4.jar                  # relative path of OAP jar
+spark.executor.extraClassPath     ./oap-0.6.1-with-spark-2.4.4.jar                  # relative path of OAP jar
 spark.driver.extraClassPath       /home/oap/jars/oap-0.6.1-with-spark-2.4.4.jar     # absolute path of OAP jar on your working node
 ```
 ### Verify Spark with OAP Integration